Lin Lie: Powers and abilities

 As the descendant of Fu Xi, Lin Lie can wield the Sword of Fu Xi and access its divine powers.
 When activated, the Sword generates mystical green flames, which can be launched as projectiles or be used to increase the cutting power and range of the blade.
 Due to its ability to move on its own, the Sword is capable of allowing Lin to fly at short distances.
 Although originally forged to destroy Chiyou and his demon minions, the Sword of Fu Xi is shown to be just as effective against other demons and undead.

 A noticeable trait is that the Sword of Fu Xi is sentient, and has the ability to move on its own.
 While the Sword has gone out of its way to protect Lin from threats, it has also defied him when he showed undesirable traits, such as cowardice or arrogance.
 In some extreme cases, the Sword has allowed itself to be wielded by non descendants of Fu Xi.

-Despite the Sword being shattered, its broken shards can still project its mystical green flames, which are still effective against Chiyou's minions.
-Lin makes use of the shards embedded in his hands to enhance his punches and infuse weapons with the Sword's flames.
-Lin later gains the ability to generate blades of the Sword that protrude from his right fist.
+Despite the Sword being shattered, its broken shards could still project its mystical green flames, which are still effective against Chiyou's minions.
+Lin made use of the shards embedded in his hands to enhance his punches and infuse weapons with the Sword's flames.
+Lin later gained the ability to summon the Sword's restored blade from his right fist.
+Lin retained this ability until the shards were forcibly extracted by Lin Feng.